paritytech/smoldot/README.md

 ### Wasm light node

-The wasm light node can be tested with `cd wasm-node/javascript` and `npm start`.
+The wasm light node can be tested with `cd bin/wasm-node/javascript` and `npm start`.
 This will start a WebSocket server capable of answering JSON-RPC requests.
 You can then navigate to <https://polkadot.js.org/apps/?rpc=ws%3A%2F%2F127.0.0.1%3A9944> in order to interact with the Westend chain.

-> Note: The WebSocket server started with `npm start` is hardcoded to connect to the Westend chain.
-The wasm light node, however, can connect to a variety of different chains, and not just Westend.
-The WebSocket server is started from some JavaScript shim on top of the wasm light node.
-The wasm light node itself doesn't start any server.
+> Note: The `npm start` command starts a small JavaScript shim, on top of the wasm light node, that hardcodes the chain to Westend and starts the WebSocket server.
+The wasm light node itself can connect to a variety of different chains (not only Westend) and doesn't start any server.

 # Objectives